19818794/alx-higher_level_programming/0x0A-python-inheritance/README.md

 | `0-lookup.py`               | creates a function that returns the list of available attributes and methods of an object.
 | `1-my_list.py`              | creates a class MyList that inherits from the list.
 | `tests/1-my_list.txt`       | interactive tests for the module `1-my_list.py`.
+| `2-is_same_class.py`        | creates a function that checks if the object is exactly an instance of the specified class.